frans-slabbekoorn/laravel-api/README.md

 ## Linting

-1. Run `composer run pint` or `composer run lint` to run the linter
+1. Run `./vendor/bin/pint` or `composer run pint` to run the linter
-2. Run `php artisan pint --test` to run the linter without actually changing the files
+2. Run `./vendor/bin/pint --test` to run the linter without actually changing the files

 ## License